 1. Healthcare in your hands

 Healthcare providers are no different.
-They rely on data to improve patient outcomes, make better business decisions, and discover new treatments and medication options.
+They rely on data to improve patient outcomes, make better business decisions, and discover new treatments and medication options for chronic disorders such as psoriasis.
 For example, Senderra Specialty Pharmacy performs patient management services for pharmaceutical manufacturers.
 This allows pharma manufacturers to have real-time, predictive information that has been collected, to use for their benefit.

 Industry 4.0 has paved the way for companies like Senderra and Neuromend the ability to provide specialized treatments for people with severe, sometimes chronic conditions (crohn's disease, anxiety, depression and more).
 Making healthcare more accessible for people and their healthcare providers, means enhanced patient care.